 AI iter 4 ad portum Lemanis (twice); ND Lemannis (twice); TP Lemanio

-Name Origin: The English word liman (ultimately from Greek λιμην ‘harbour’, which diffused into various languages including Arabic, Turkish, and Russian) is a remarkably exact match to the fort’s likely topographical situation described by Cunliffe (1980:258-259).
+Name Origin: The word liman (ultimately from Greek λιμην ‘harbour’, which diffused into various languages including Arabic, Turkish, Russian, and English) is a remarkably exact match to the fort's likely topographical situation.
 There seems to be no consensus on which PIE root led to λιμην, but the top possibilities are *lei- ‘to flow, to pour’ and *lei- ‘slimy, to slip, to glide’, which led to words such as English loam and slime, or Latin limus ‘mud’.
 Or else maybe Latin limen ‘threshold, entrance’ (of uncertain origin) is appropriate to a harbour entrance, especially with a bar at its mouth.
 See under Λεμαννονιος for another slant on possible roots for this name.

 Notes: Nonsense Celtic elm-tree etymologies promoted by Jackson and others did not fool R&S, who wisely homed in on “water-names”.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.

 Last edited: 7 January 2019 Back to main menu